braintree/braintree_android/METHOD_NAMING_PROPOSAL.md

 This document provides alternative naming options in comparison to the v4 integration to determine the best pattern for v5.

+In v4, most payment flows require one method call (ex: `tokenize`), and the browser/app switch is handled under the hood by the SDK, before returning a `PaymentMethodNonce` to the merchant's listener.
+Some payment methods require two method calls (ex: 3DS `performVerification` -> `continuePerformVerification`).

+In v5, all app/broswer switching payment methods require starting the payment flow by invoking a method on the `Client` to retrieve data to be passed to the `Launcher`.
+With that data, the `Launcher` presents the payment sheet, launches the browser, or launches the exteral app for some user interaction/authentication/payment authorization.
+The `Launcher` will be instantiated with a callback that will be invoked upon return to the merchant app from the browser/external app/payment sheet.
+Within the callback, another method on the `Client` will be invoked to handle data from the app/browser switch result and return a `PaymentMethodNonce`.

 ### Minimal Change

+With this implementation, the method names from v4 are maintained where possible.
+The comments above each method show what the method actually does, as the naming doesn't entirely align with this approach.

 <table>
 <tr>